projectacrn/acrn-hypervisor/doc/getting-started/sample-app.rst

 ===========================

-On the target system, reboot and choose the regular Ubuntu image (not the Multiboot2 choice created when following the Getting Started Guide).
+On the target system, reboot and choose the regular Ubuntu image (not the Ubuntu-ACRN Board Inspector choice created when following the Getting Started Guide).

 1. Log in as the **acrn** user.
 We'll be making ssh connections to the target system later in these steps, so install the ssh server on the target system using::